Scheduled castes in Punjab

 Scheduled castes in Punjab, or Dalits in Punjab, are the officially designated groups in Punjab state in India and Punjab province in Pakistan which are most disadvantaged due to the caste system.
 They were placed in the lowest ranks of the caste system, because of which they suffered and are still suffering from social, political, economic and personal discrimination.
-These groups were historically known as Dalits but in 1935, the term "Scheduled Castes" came to replace this term in official terminology with the passing of the Government of India Act, 1935.
+In present-day Punjab, India, the scheduled caste population is proportionally higher than most other Indian states.